Gav3xe/IG-FOLLOWBACK_beta/README.md

 # IG-FOLLOWBACK
-Python GUI to see who follows you back on instagram
+Python GUI to see who doesn't follows you back on instagram

 ## Installation